Claude Lefort: Biography

 The intellectual work of Lefort is strongly tied to his participation, often tension-filled, in successive journals.
-With Les Temps Modernes ("Modern Times") – introduced by Merleau-Ponty – he took part in the "gatherings of collaborators" and wrote from 1945 until his debate with J. P. Sartre in 1953.
-In Socialism or Barbarism (which lasted from 1949 to 1967 and of which he was the co-founder), he was active until 1950, then from 1955 to 1958.
-He was involved in Textures (established in 1969) from 1971 to the end (1975) and there he brought in Castoriadis and Miguel Abensour.
-With them (as well as Pierre Clastres and Marcel Gauchet) he created Libre in 1977, which was published up until 1980, when there were some disagreements with Castoriadis as well as with Gauchet.
-From 1982 to 1984, he led Passé-Present where amongst others Miguel Abensour, Carlos Semprún Maura, Claude Mouchard and Pierre Pachet participated.
-These last two as well as Claude Habib formed the reading committee of the Littérature et Politique that Lefort founded for the publisher Éditions Belin in 1987.
+With Les Temps Modernes (introduced to him by Merleau-Ponty), he took part in the "gatherings of collaborators" and wrote from 1945 until his debate with Jean-Paul Sartre in 1953.
+In Socialisme ou Barbarie (which lasted from 1949 to 1967 and of which he was the co-founder), he was active until 1950, then from 1955 to 1958.
+He was also involved in the philosophy journal Textures (established in 1969) from 1971 to the end (1975) and there he brought in Castoriadis and Miguel Abensour.
+With them (as well as Pierre Clastres and Marcel Gauchet), he created the political journal Libre in 1977, which was published up until 1980, when there were some disagreements with Castoriadis as well as with Gauchet.
+From 1982 to 1984, he led the intellectual review Passé-Present, where, amongst others, Miguel Abensour, Carlos Semprún Maura, Claude Mouchard and Pierre Pachet participated.
+These last two, as well as Claude Habib, formed the reading committee of the book series Littérature et Politique that Lefort founded for the publisher Éditions Belin in 1987.

-No doubt he assigned less importance to the research centers at which he had participated in EHESS: the CECMAS (center of the study of mass communication), founded by Georges Friedmann and which welcomed Edgar Morin, then the Centre Aron, which he frequented just before his death.
+No doubt he assigned less importance to the research centers at which he had participated in EHESS: the CECMAS (Centre for the Study of Mass Communications), founded by Georges Friedmann and which welcomed Edgar Morin, then the Centre Aron, which he frequented just before his death.

 When Merleau-Ponty died in 1961, Lefort took charge of the publication of his manuscripts.
 In the 1970s, he developed an analysis of bureaucratic regimes of Eastern Europe.
 He read The Gulag Archipelago and published a book on Aleksandr Solzhenitsyn.
 His main ideas on Stalinist totalitarianism were published in 1981 in a collection titled L'Invention démocratique.

 Philosophical work

 Conception of totalitarianism

-Lefort was part of the political theorists who put forward the relevance of a notion of totalitarianism which was relevant to Stalinism as well as fascism, and considered totalitarianism as different in its essence from the big categories used in the western world since ancient Greece, like the notions of dictatorship or tyranny.
+Lefort was part of the political theorists who put forward the relevance of a notion of totalitarianism which was relevant to Stalinism as well as fascism, and considered totalitarianism as different in its essence from the big categories used in the Western world since ancient Greece, like the notions of dictatorship or tyranny.
 However, contrary to the authors like Hannah Arendt who limited the notion to Nazi Germany and the Soviet Union between 1936 and 1953, Lefort applied it to the regimes of Eastern Europe in the second half of the century, that is, to an era when terror, a central element of totalitarianism for the other authors, had lost its most extreme dimensions.

 It is in the study of these regimes, and the reading of The Gulag Archipelago (1973) by Aleksandr Solzhenitsyn, where he developed his analysis of totalitarianism.